 Individuals can enroll in a Medicare prescription drug plan when they first become eligible, and each year from October 15 through December 7.
-Individuals leaving employer coverage may be eligible for a Medicare Special Enrollment Period.
+Individuals leaving employer/union coverage may be eligible for a Medicare Special Enrollment Period.

-If you are covered under any of Shelby County Schools' medical plans, you'll be interested to know that the prescription drug coverage under the plans is, on average, at least as good as standard Medicare prescription drug coverage for 2021.
+If you are covered by one of the Memphis-Shelby County Schools prescription drug plan, you'll be interested to know that the prescription drug coverage under the plans is, on average, at least as good as standard Medicare prescription drug coverage for 2023.
 This is called creditable coverage.
-Coverage under these plans will help you avoid a late Part D enrollment penalty if you are or become eligible for Medicare and later decide to enroll in a Medicare prescription drug plan.
+Coverage under one of these plan will help you avoid a late Part D enrollment penalty if you are or become eligible for Medicare and later decide to enroll in a Medicare prescription drug plan.

 If you decide to enroll in a Medicare prescription drug plan and you are an active employee or family member of an active employee, you may also continue your employer coverage.
-In this case, the Shelby County Schools' plan will continue to pay primary or secondary as it had before you enrolled in a Medicare prescription drug plan.
-If you waive or drop Shelby County Schools' coverage, Medicare will be your only payer.
-You can re-enroll in the employer plan at annual enrollment or if you have a special enrollment event for the Shelby County Schools' plans.
+In this case, the Memphis-Shelby County Schools plan will continue to pay primary or secondary as it had before you enrolled in a Medicare prescription drug plan.
+If you waive or drop Memphis-Shelby County Schools coverage, Medicare will be your only payer.
+You can reenroll in the employer plan at annual enrollment or if you have a special enrollment or other qualifying event, or otherwise become newly eligible to enroll in the Memphis-Shelby County Schools plan mid-year, assuming you remain eligible.

-You should know that if you waive or leave coverage with Shelby County Schools and you go 63 days or longer without creditable prescription drug coverage (once your applicable Medicare enrollment period ends), your monthly Part D premium will go up at least 1% per month for every month that you did not have creditable coverage.
+You should know that if you waive or leave coverage with Memphis-Shelby County Schools and you go 63 days or longer without creditable prescription drug coverage (once your applicable Medicare enrollment period ends), your monthly Part D premium will go up at least 1% per month for every month that you did not have creditable coverage.
 For example, if you go 19 months without coverage, your Medicare prescription drug plan premium will always be at least 19% higher than what most other people pay.
 You'll have to pay this higher premium as long as you have Medicare prescription drug coverage.
 In addition, you may have to wait until the following October to enroll in Part D.

-You may receive this notice at other times in the future - such as before the next period you can enroll in Medicare prescription drug coverage, if your Shelby County Schools' coverage changes, or upon your request.
+You may receive this notice at other times in the future - such as before the next period you can enroll in Medicare prescription drug coverage, if this Memphis-Shelby County Schools coverage changes, or upon your request.